Airboat: History

-The first airboat was invented in 1905 in Nova Scotia, Canada by Alexander Graham Bell.
-The earliest airboats to see any kind of use date to 1915, when airboats were used by the British Army in the World War I Mesopotamian Campaign.
-However, airboats were not widely used by civilians until the 1930s.
+The airboat was invented in 1905 in Nova Scotia, Canada, by Alexander Graham Bell.
+It first saw military use in 1915, by the British Army in the World War I Mesopotamian Campaign.
+Expanded civilian use appeared in the 1930s.

-First prototypes
+Prototypes

 The earliest ancestors of the airboat were waterborne vehicles for testing aircraft engines.
-The first airboat was the Ugly Duckling, an aircraft propeller testing vehicle built in 1905 in Nova Scotia, Canada by a team led by Dr. Alexander Graham Bell.
-Ugly Duckling was a catamaran-type boat propelled by an "aerial propeller" hooked up to a water-cooled aircraft engine weighing 2,500 lbs.
-The makeshift raft-like vessel was unable to obtain a speed faster than 4 miles per hour (3.5 knots), though the "rapid rotation of the propeller" led Dr. Bell to believe that the vessel could have had a theoretical top speed of "thirty or forty miles an hour," comparable to some modern airboats, if drag was completely eliminated.
+The first airboat was the Ugly Duckling, an aircraft propeller testing vehicle built in 1905 in Nova Scotia, Canada, by a team led by inventor Alexander Graham Bell.
+Ugly Duckling was a catamaran-type boat driven by an aircraft propeller hooked up to a water-cooled aircraft engine weighing 2,500 lbs.
+The makeshift raft-like vessel was unable to move faster than 3.5 knots) (approximately 4 miles per hour), though its propeller rotation speed led Bell to believe that the vessel had a theoretical top speed of "thirty or forty miles an hour," comparable to some modern airboats, if drag was completely eliminated.

 Brazilian aviation pioneer Alberto Santos-Dumont built a similar catamaran vessel for testing an aircraft engine in 1907, which he termed a hydrofoil.

 The Tellier brothers, French aviation pioneers, made major steps towards modern airboats with their 1907 speedboat La Rapière II (Rapier II).
 La Rapière II was an 8 m long mahogany speedboat powered by a partially above water aircraft propeller hooked up to a 20 hp 4 cylinder Panhard-Levassor engine.
 The boat was steered by a conventional rudder in the water, which was hooked up to a ship's wheel.
 La Rapière II could achieve speeds of up to 26 kph with two people on board and 25 kph with 3-4 people on board.
-In France Jacques Schneider, of Schneider Trophy fame, developed and experimented with his own multi-passenger brand of airboat circa 1913–1914.
+French financier, balloonist, and aircraft enthusiast Jacques Schneider, of Schneider Trophy fame, developed and experimented with his own multi-passenger brand of airboat circa 1913–1914.